 The Sopwith Snipe would go on to become the Thomas Sopwith firms last production aircraft by conflicts end.
-Over 2,000 examples would be produced and would serve in some capacity up until 1927.
+Nearly 500 examples would be produced and would serve in some capacity up until 1927.

-1 x Bentley B.R.2 rotary piston engine delivering 230 horsepower.
+1 x Bentley B.R.2 rotary piston engine developing 230 horsepower.

 2 x 7.7mm Vickers fixed, forward-firing machine guns synchronized to fire through the spinning propeller blades.

 4 x 25lb bombs underwing

 (Showcased armament details pertain to the Sopwith 7F.1 production model)